cert-manager/website/content/en/docs/usage/csi.md

 > *Warning*: Use of the CSI driver is mostly intended for supporting a PKI of
 > your cluster and facilitating mTLS, and as such, a private Certificate
 > Authority issuer should be used - CA, Vault, and perhaps Venafi, or other
 > external issuers.
-It is *not* recomended to use public Certificate
+It is *not* recommended to use public Certificate
 > Authorities, for example Let's Encrypt, which hold strict rate limits on the
 > number of certificates that can be issued for a single domain.
 Like pods,
 > these certificate key pairs are designed to be non-immutable and can be